comissmissy/getting_cleaning_data_coursera/README.md

 Additional information may be found in the CodeBook.md.

-Note: The data must be downloaded and the working directory set to the new folder prior to running the script.
+Note: The data must be downloaded and the working directory set to the new folder prior to running the R script.